Are you looking for a branding checklist or help getting your branding right? Well, you’re in exactly the right place.

 - Our worksheet, The Customer Persona Worksheet

-- How to Define Your Target Audience
+- Another post on, How to Define Your Target Audience

 You can use these free resources to help you create specific audience personas that get to the heart of who it is you’re trying to reach.

 Once you’ve identified your audience try and identify answers to the following:

 - Where do your audience hang out, and how can you reach them?

 - How will you attract your audience to your business?

 - How will you monetise your audience?

 - What does your audience’s buying process look like?

 - Are they in a short sales cycle, or is their sales cycle longer?